DataDog/hiring-engineers/answers-updated.md

 To better undertsand and visualize Datadog's utility, I'm going to walk through a brief implementation of how to collect a variety of host metrics, integrate a database, monitor metrics with alerts and notifications, and collect Application Performance Monitoring (APM) Data from a simple application.

 First we need to utilize any OS/host.
 This can be done quickly by using a containerized approach such as Docker or by spinning up a Virtual Machine (VM).
-I used a Vagrant Ubuntu VM as recommended for best practices.
-Below are the steps and resources needed to download, install, and initialize the Vagrant Ubuntu VM with VirtualBox on macOS (Mojave Version 10.14.6.).
+Due to recommended best practices I used a Vagrant Ubuntu VM.
+Below are the steps and resources needed to download, install, and initialize the Vagrant Ubuntu VM with VirtualBox on macOS.
+(Mojave Version 10.14.6.)

 For instructions on how to download and install Vagrant see [here](https://learn.hashicorp.com/collections/vagrant/getting-started).